 - Raw sugar or sparking sugar, garnish

-- Vanilla ice cream (optional, but highly recommended!)
+- Vanilla ice cream, optional for serving, but highly recommended

 - Set out puff pastry sheet to thaw – you want it to still be cold, but no longer frozen.1 sheet puff pastry

 - Preheat oven to 400° F. Prepare a baking sheet with parchment paper or a silicone baking mat and set aside.

-- Peel and thinly slice your apples, placing them in the bowl of lemon juice and coating thoroughly as you add them to the bowl.2 cups apple
+- Peel and thinly slice your apples (or dice the apples), placing them in the bowl of lemon juice and coating thoroughly as you add them to the bowl.2 cups apple

-- Add dry mixture to bowl of apples and gently toss (and/or stir) to coat.
+- Add dry mixture to bowl of apple filling and gently toss (and/or stir) to coat.
 Add flour and stir to coat.
 If you feel that your filling is too liquidy, drain a bit of the liquid.1/2 tablespoon all-purpose flour

-- Roll out pastry onto a large sheet of parchment paper or a large pastry mat in a rectangle (around 11″x17″).
+- Roll out pastry onto a large sheet of parchment paper or a large pastry mat in a rectangle (up to 11"x17").
 Using a paring knife, lightly score the pastry into three columns (I usually eyeball it – as you can tell from my pictures it's not 100% even, but it doesn't affect the taste!).
 You want the middle to be wider than the outer thirds.
 Cut even slits on each outer column – as many as you want.
 The more you have, the longer it's going to take you to wrap.

 - Pour your strudel filling down the center of the pastry and fold the center section of the pastry over at the top and bottom.
 Now start wrapping the center by pulling alternating slits of pastry from each side and pressing the ends into the pastry on the opposite side, pressing gently on the ends to connect to the base of the dough.
-Make sure you're not leaving big holds across the top!
+Make sure you're not leaving big holes across the top!

 - Carefully transfer the pastry to your prepared baking sheet.